Posts Tagged ‘business to business’

 This, of course, is what the pharmacy corporation hopes to change.
 By offering all this value-added service, it hopes to turn our transactions into a relationship.

-It’s having the opposite effect.
-So rather than figuring out how to change my preferences, I simply seethe in the background while the answering machine records each call.
+It’s having the opposite effect; rather than figuring out how to change my preferences, I simply seethe in the background while the answering machine records each call.

 The lesson is this: If you’re going to offer value added, make sure it really adds value.
 Otherwise you’re just spending money on something that actually harms your business.